microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-04.md

   - A Kubernetes ConfigMap to store the database name and database admin name.
   - The API pod to retrieve the database name and admin name from the Kubernetes Config Map
   - The CSI Driver volume for consumption
-  - The API pod to mount the CSI Driver volume at a mountpath named `/secrets`
+  - The API pod to mount the CSI Driver volume at a `mountPath` named `/secrets`

 You can find the `api_akv.yaml` and `secretproviderclass.yaml` files in the [`/Solutions/Challenge-04`](./Solutions/Challenge-04/) folder of this hack's coach guide.